EivindAamodt/Fish-Face-Identification-with-Siamese-Networks/README.md

 2. Dataset must have each class in its own folder.
 I made a small python file called `makedirectories.py` which is located inside `siamesenetwork/data`

+You can change what dataset to run it on (face sameway, face bothways, body sameway, body bothways) in the `Config` class inside `siamese:network.py`

 ### This project is largely based on harveyslash's siamese network on AT&T face dataset.